joaogojunior/visualizador_ascii_ansi/README.md

 default_txt.json.
 There is included in lang directory a json for english language, just rename and replace default_txt.json.
-Also included is a small command line utility called "converte_img_em_ico" that can be translated to "convert_img_to_ico", that can convert from various image file formats supported by Pillow to an .ico file format (this whas utilized in this project to create all icons)
+Also included is a small command line utility called "converte_img_em_ico" that can be translated to "convert_img_to_ico", that can convert from various image file formats supported by Pillow to an .ico file format (this was utilized in this project to create all icons)